Investment Fraud: Unapproved Securities or “Selling Away”

 Firms can also be sanctioned if they received notice of the sale but failed to provide written approval, disapproval, or acknowledgment of the notice.

-This information is being provided to you by The White Law Group.
-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm dedicated to the representation of investors in FINRA arbitration claims against brokerage firms throughout the United States.